The Summer of Impossible Things by Rowan Coleman

 So, are you ready to take a magical time travel journey?
 If yes, be prepared to face some dark demons of the past, but remember in this book- love does conquer!

-Guest review contributed by Cover to Cover.
+This guest review was contributed by Cover to Cover.
 Along with book reviews, Liis offers guest posts and author interviews.
 In the works are giveaways in the future.